jd-solanki/jd-solanki.github.io/content/blog/ai-engineering-my-findings.md

   - Spawn background agents to work on it
   - (Not likely but for people who are in hurry) Implementing them later if it can't be done now
 - MCP servers eat up your context window so keep as minimum as possible MCP servers attached to your session/chat.
+- Couple of small files > One big file.
+This helps AI to focus on specific task and also keeps the context clear and your code organized.

 ## Prompts